-Waiting Lists for all Walsall schools, other than Walsall Academy, will be maintained by Walsall Council until 31 December 2021.
-Parents may enquire about their child's position on any Waiting list by telephoning the School Admissions and Appeals Team (01922) 652585.
+Waiting Lists for all Walsall schools, other than Walsall Academy, will be maintained by Walsall Council until 31 December 2022.
+Parents may enquire about their child's position on any Waiting list by contacting the School Admissions and Appeals Team at schooladmissionsadvice@walsall.gov.uk

-Looked after children, previously looked after children and those who are allocated to a school in accordance with the Fair Access Protocol must take precedence over those children on the waiting list.
+Looked after children, previously looked after children and those who are allocated to a school in accordance with Walsall's Fair Access Protocol must take precedence over those children on the waiting list.